 |F8 03||F8 02||E8 03||E8 02||78 03||78 02||BC 03|

-The above graph shows you what the feed back means as far as port, so if you see F8 03, this would be an indication that COM1 is being detected; if you see 00 00, this is an indication that it is not being detected, which could mean that hardware is bad or that it is disabled in CMOS.
+The above table shows you what the feedback means as far as a port, so if you see F8 03, this would be an indication that COM1 is being detected.
+If you see 00 00, this is an indication that it is not being detected, which could mean that hardware is bad or that it is disabled in CMOS.

-The below debug routine will clear CMOS, BIOS, Passwords, Settings, Viruses, and other items residing in the CMOS.
-During this process you may get returned characters that are an indication that the string has gone in, if you by chance get ERROR ensure that you have typed the line in correctly, if not reType.
-Ensure that you do not skip any lines, that it is ALL Typed in correctly to help prevent problems.
-Before running this Debug routine also ensure that you have read the above disclaimer.
+The below debug routine will clear CMOS, BIOS, passwords, settings, viruses, and other items residing in the CMOS.
+During this process, you may get returned characters that are an indication that the string has been entered.
+If you get an ERROR, make sure you have typed the line incorrectly and that no lines have been skipped.

-After typing debug you will get "-" which is were you can begin by typing A and pressing enter.
+After typing debug, you will get "-" which is where you can begin by typing A and pressing Enter.

-This test will test to see if your Joystick is present or not.
+The joystick debug test will detect if a joystick is present or not.

 Type debug from the DOS prompt once at the -.

-If a FF is still given on each of the buttons on the game paddle or joystick, it is a good possibility that either the Joystick or the Joystick port is bad.
+If an FF is still given on each of the buttons on the game paddle or joystick, it is a good possibility that either the joystick or the joystick port is bad.
 If possible, attempt these steps with another known working joystick.